1Funso/Lake-Chad-Project-1/README.md

 ## Deployment

 I have deployed this project on GitHub Pages.
-Please visit [https://github.com/1Funso/Lake-Chad-Project-1](https://github.com/1Funso/Lake-Chad-Project-1) to access the live project.
+Please visit [the source code](https://github.com/1Funso/Lake-Chad-Project-1) or [the live project](https://1funso.github.io/Lake-Chad-Project-1/) to access it.

 ## Responsiveness